statushero/meeting-cost-gcal-chrome-ext/README.md

 Rudimentary Google Chrome extension for displaying a ballpark estimate of meeting costs in Google Calendar.

+## How to use

+- Clone the repo
+- Visit chrome://extensions/
+- Click through "Load unpacked", select the directory

 ## Development

 - See the https://developer.chrome.com/docs/extensions/mv3/getstarted/